 When you are sitting with other people and all are painting the same object, step back and review the paints.
 It is interesting to note how each painting looks different.
 It is the brushstrokes.
 No two signatures are alike.

-The hand of every artist will draw or paint in a different way because of the pressure of the pencil and the application of paint as it is swept across the canvas.
+The hand of every artist will draw or paint in a different way because of the pressure of the pencil or brush, the amount of paint, and the application of paint as it is swept across the canvas.

 Types of brush strokes will include light, medium, and heavy.
 Paint may be applied in the same direction.
 Techniques of interweaving, circular movements, rolling, turning, and twisting, stippling, and mixing and matching may be used.